datalad/datalad-osf/CONTRIBUTING.md

           git clone git://github.com/datalad/datalad-osf

-1. Fork the [master branch of this repository](https://github.com/datalad/datalad-osf/tree/master): click on the 'Fork' button near the top of the page.
+1. Fork the [main branch of this repository](https://github.com/datalad/datalad-osf/tree/main): click on the 'Fork' button near the top of the page.
 This creates a copy of the code base under your account on the GitHub server.